 VBX has a wide variety of bearings, at reasonable prices, and they ship quickly.

-Bottom line…I am pleased to recommend VXB Ball Bearings .
+Bottom line…I am pleased to be rolling along with VXB Ball Bearings.

-Bottom line…I am pleased to recommend Woodworks Ltd.
+Bottom line…I am pleased to be creative with Woodworks Ltd.

 I work with relatively small fasteners (though not small to a watchmaker).
 It’s difficult to find a supplier that stocks all the fasteners that I use.
 I don’t order a lot from Micro Fasteners but I do order things that are important to me and that I cannot conveniently get elsewhere. #2 and #4 T-Nuts are an example of what I’m able to purchase from Micro Fasteners.
 Reasonable prices.
 Very quick shipping.

-Bottom line…I am pleased to recommend Micro Fasteners.
+Bottom line…I like little things from Micro Fasteners.

 US Brass Shop